ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign endpoint="/parts" %}
 {% assign summary="Deletes parts" %}
 {% capture description %}
-There are two possibilities you can delete parts, either by their path or by their uuids.
+There are two ways to delete parts, either by their path or by their uuids.
 This means that one of the filter parameters `partPath` or `partUuids` has to be set.
 In both cases the entity itself as well as all children are deleted.
 {% endcapture %}

 {% assign exampleCaption="Delete the part 'metal part'  and all entities beneath it" %}